Glossary

 Value-added tax (VAT)

-A type of transaction tax placed on a product whenever a value is added at each stage of production and at the final sale.
-The European Union and other countries worldwide use VAT.
+Value-added tax (VAT) is a type of consumption tax that is placed on a product whenever value is added at each stage of production and distribution, including at the final sale.
+It is widely used in the European Union and many other countries.

 VAT invoice